r-krasovskiy/r-krasovskiy/README.md

-Hi there,
+<p>Welcome,

-<p>I’m currently learning Python with some application in data science - statistical analysis and machine learning.
+I use Python primarily as a tool for solving applied problems in data analysis and business contexts — including statistical analysis, machine learning, and modeling.
-  <br>My accomplished and current projects are listed in the table below with links at appropriate datasets and scripts.
-I assume they will be pretty useful to other newbies because cover most of common problems and solutions especially business-related ones (clusterization, forecasting, modelling etc.)
+This repository showcases a range of completed and ongoing projects.
+Each includes relevant datasets and code, covering common use cases such as clustering, time series forecasting, and predictive modeling.
+I focus on practical, data-driven solutions that may be useful for others working in similar areas.
 </p>

 <br>